FAQ

 Yes.
 When first prompted by the JJazzLab installer, select "Install only for me", then select an installation directory where you have write access (in My Documents for example).

-May 2021 update: the new free version of Halion Sonic SE from Steinberg can be used with JJazzLab to get really good sounding backing tracks, more info on the JJazzLab forum.
+There is a free version of Halion Sonic SE from Steinberg which can be used with JJazzLab to get really good sounding backing tracks, more info on the JJazzLab forum.

 In the JJazzLab installation directory, edit the file etc/jjazzlab.conf and add --fontsize 16 (16 or any other value, default is 11) in the default_options variable, you should end up with something like this: